All the home loan, property and finance jargon explained

 APRA - The Australian Prudential Regulation Authority is an unbiased body that oversees banks, credit unions, building societies, general insurance and reinsurance companies, life insurance, friendly societies and most members of the superannuation industry.

-Basic variable rate loans - as it carries cheaper rates, this loan is the no frills option with less features than other loan packages.
+Basic variable rate loans - as it carries cheaper rates, this loan is the no frills option with less features than other loan packages, and is suitable for first home buyers who want to save more money.

 Big4 banks - refers to the four largest banks currently operating in Australia which include: CBA, ANZ, Westpac and NAB.